JeDeergab/flask-app-id-0001abcd/README.md

-# What I haved used is the following:
+# What I have used is the following:

 1. Ubuntu Server
 2. Python3